ovh/ip-reputation-monitoring/CONTRIBUTING.md

 - Test your code with unit tests and use `make test` to run them all.
 - Run `make lint` before and after coding and take care not to lower the rating.
 It worth mentioning you can freely improve the rating !
-- If we ask for a few changes, please amend your commit rather than creting new commits.
+- If we ask for a few changes, please amend your commit rather than creating new commits.
 - Remember to be `Python 2.7` compliant.